oarevalo/BugLogHQ/README.md

 ### New in 1.6 (7/2012)
 * Support for "Named Instance" deployment.
 A Named Instance means that you can have multiple instances of BugLog running on the same server at the same time.
 Each instance have their own configuration and point to their own databases.
 * BugLog can now (optionally) run out-of-the-box on any directory (even the webroot).
-* Added support for PostgreSQL (contributed by morgdenn)
+* Added support for PostgreSQL (contributed by Morgan Dennithorne)

 ### New in 1.5 (2/2011)
 * Extensions are now stored on a database instead of an XML file